-Fractional laser resurfacing uses high-frequency light pulses to break down wrinkles, skin texture irregularities, and acne scarring.
-Fractional laser resurfacing has been used for many years as an alternative to surgery.
-It is used by people who want to improve their skin’s texture and appearance without surgery.
+FRACTIONAL LASER RESURFACING uses high-frequency light pulses to encourage the growth of new collagen fibers and set back the skin’s aging process.
+Fractional laser resurfacing treatment has been used for many years as an alternative to surgery for people who want to improve their aging skin’s texture and appearance.
 Fractional lasers are a good treatment for large surface areas and can produce more uniform outcomes than dermabrasion.
-Fractional resurfacing can be done under local anesthesia for smaller areas and usually requires general anesthesia for treatments of the entire face.
+Fractional resurfacing can be done under local anesthesia for smaller areas but usually requires general anesthesia for treatments of the entire face.

 Top 5 Things to Know When Considering Fractional Laser Resurfacing

 The recovery period for fractional laser resurfacing is shorter than that of traditional treatments.
 You will experience some scabbing, oozing, and crusting for the first few days after the procedure.
 This will be followed by redness, dryness, and peeling, but it should be minimal and will subside in a week or so.
 The mild redness can sometimes last longer as healthy skin cells are resurfaced.
 It is important to protect your healing skin from sun exposure during this time.
 Use a broad-spectrum sunscreen with an SPF of 50 or higher after treatment and wear a sun hat if you plan to be outside for long periods during the day.